-CS 138 abc.
+CS 138.
 Computer Algorithms.
-9 units (3-0-6); first, second, third terms.
+9 units (3-0-6); third term.
 Prerequisites: CS 21 and CS 38, or instructor’s permission.
 Design and analysis of algorithms.
 Techniques for problems concerning graphs, flows, number theory, string matching, data compression, geometry, linear algebra and coding theory.
 Optimization, including linear programming.
 Randomization.
 Basic complexity theory and cryptography.
-Not offered 2012–13.
+Instructor: Schulman.

 CS/EE 143.
 Communication Networks.
 9 units (3-3-3); first term.
-Prerequisites: Ma 2 ab, CS 24 and CS 38, or instructor permission.
+Prerequisites: Ma 2, Ma 3, CS 24 and CS 38, or instructor permission.
 This course introduces the basic mechanisms and protocols in communication networks, and mathematical models for their analysis.
 It covers topics such as digitization, switching, switch design, routing, error control (ARQ), congestion control, layering, queuing models, optimization models, basics of protocols in the Internet, wireless networks, and optical networks.
 Instructor: Low.

 CS/EE 145.
 Projects in Networking.
 9 units (0-0-9); third term.
-Prerequisites: Either CS/EE 144 or CS 141 b in the preceding term, or instructor permission.
+Prerequisites: Either CMS/CS/EE 144 or CS 141 b in the preceding term, or instructor permission.
 Students are expected to execute a substantial project in networking, write up a report describing their work, and make a presentation.
-Instructors: Chandy, Low, Wierman.
+Instructor: Wierman.

-EE/CNS/CS 148 ab.
+EE/CNS/CS 148.
 Selected Topics in Computational Vision.
-9 units (3-0-6).
+9 units (3-0-6); third term.
 For course description, see Electrical Engineering.

 CS 151.
 Complexity Theory.
 12 units (3-0-9); third term.
 Prerequisites: CS 21 and CS 38, or instructor’s permission.
 This course describes a diverse array of complexity classes that are used to classify problems according to the computational resources (such as time, space, randomness, or parallelism) required for their solution.
 The course examines problems whose fundamental nature is exposed by this framework, the known relationships between complexity classes, and the numerous open problems in the area.
-Instructor: Umans.
+Not offered 2015–16.

 CS/CNS/EE 156 ab.
 Learning Systems.
-9 units (3-0-6); first term.
+9 units (3-0-6); first, third terms.
 Prerequisites: Ma 2 and CS 2, or equivalent.
 Introduction to the theory, algorithms, and applications of automated learning.
 How much information is needed to learn a task, how much computation is involved, and how it can be accomplished.
 Special emphasis will be given to unifying the different approaches to the subject coming from statistics, function approximation, optimization, pattern recognition, and neural networks.
-Part a Instructor: Abu-Mostafa; Part b Not offered 2012–13.
+Not offered 2015–16.